 The good news for Tampa Bay is that Sergachev has developed into a solid defensive starter with top-four potential.
 So, even if Drouin wasn’t a home-run, they still managed to pull some meaningful value out of the pick.

 Despite the Lightning eventually turning Drouin into Sergachev, it is impossible to look at the player they skipped out on and not feel regret.
 With the fourth-overall pick, the Nashville Predators took Jones, where he developed his game until he was traded to the Columbus Blue Jackets in 2016.

-Even with some injury troubles, Jones has become a defensive lynchpin for the Blue Jackets alongside his partner Zack Werenski.
-The two complement each other perfectly, and when they are on the ice, you can argue that they are the best paring in the entire NHL.
+Even with some injury troubles, Jones became a defensive lynchpin for the Blue Jackets alongside his former partner Zack Werenski.
+The two complemented each other perfectly, and when they were on the ice, you can argue that they were the best pair in the entire NHL.
 On July 23, 2021, the Blue Jackets dealt Jones to the Chicago Blackhawks, after which he signed an eight-year extension.

 If the story stopped there, then this would just be a missed opportunity for the Lightning.
 Sure, the idea of placing Jones on the top-line with Victor Hedman would make any fan excited, but passing on a potential star at the draft is nothing new in the NHL.

 However, what makes this worse for the Lightning is the fact that the Blue Jackets have become a playoff gatekeeper for the franchise.
 With Jones and Werenski holding down the blue line, Columbus swept Tampa Bay in Round 1 of the 2019 playoffs, despite being heavy underdogs.

 In that playoffs, Jones led all players in ice-time, playing over 28 and a half minutes each night.
 Not only that, in the 2020 postseason he set the single-game record for playing time, posting a ridiculous 65 minutes in a 5OT epic against the Lightning.